 Today's featured jersey is a 1979-80 Boston Bruins Terry O'Reilly jersey as worn during the infamous brawl when O'Reilly entered the stands at Madison Square Garden in New York to confront a fan who hit Bruins teammate Stan Jonathan.

 O'Reilly would spend his entire 14 year NHL career with the Boston and was the Bruins captain for the final two seasons of his career.
 Although widely regarded as a tough guy who had over 200 penalty minutes in five consecutive seasons, unlike today's fighting specialists, O'Reilly was a more complete player who scored over 20 goals four times with a high of 29 in 1977-78 when he totaled 90 points to go with his 211 penalty minutes that season.
 His number 24 was retired by the Bruins in 2002.

 Bonus Jersey: Today's bonus jersey is a 1979-80 Boston Bruins Mike Milbury jersey, as worn while he was caught on video beating a Rangers fan with his own shoe during his part in the Bruins invasion of the stands in New York.

 Milbury was a 12 year member of the Bruins defensive corps and racked up 149 minutes or more in penalty minutes seven times, including over 200 twice.
 He followed his playing career by becoming head coach for the Bruins for two years and later the New York Islanders as well as their general manager.
-He is now known of his television and radio commentary work.
+He is now known of his outspoken and opinionated television and radio commentary work.